Lion Hudson

 Lion Hudson is UK's largest publisher of children's Christian books.
-It is based in Oxford, UK.
+It is based in Oxford, United Kingdom.
+Since 2021, it has been an imprint of SPCK.

+History

 It had its origins as Lion Publishing (founded in 1971) and Hudson International (founded in 1977) which merged to become Lion Hudson PLC in 2003.
 The company became owned by the AFD Group in the Isle of Man in August 2017 upon the acquisition of the assets of "Lion Hudson PLC in administration" (now liquidated).

 Lion Hudson was purchased by SPCK in 2021 and is now an imprint of SPCK.
+It is the UK's largest publisher of children's Christian books.